-The chief labor counsel for the Major League Baseball Players Association, David Prouty, will visit the College of Law on Monday, October 29, to discuss “Lawyering in the Big Leagues.”
-Prouty’s presentation is at noon in Room 242 of the College of Law and is open to the public.
-Prouty is a leading contributor to the American Bar Association’s Labor and Employment Law section and frequently guest lectures at law schools nationwide.
+The chief labor counsel for the Major League Baseball Players Association, David Prouty, will visit the College of Law on Monday, April 15, to discuss “Lawyering in the Big Leagues.”
+He will speak at noon in Room 135 and at 4:30 in Room 237 at the College of Law.
+Both talks are open to the public.

 Law students and Y-12 benefit from the UT/Y-12 Field Placement Program, a unique collaboration between Y-12 and the College of Law.